 The ECFR is a pan-European think-tank with offices in seven European capitals namely Berlin, London, Paris, Rome, Madrid and Warsaw.
 It aims to contribute a pan-European perspective to national security and foreign policy discourses and to promote coherence in European foreign policy.
 With its council of over 250 members and its diverse research programmes the ECFR further seeks to advance a continued process of European integration.

 The Berlin office, located in the heart of the capital’s political district, is currently the biggest national office of the ECFR.
-It is led by the senior policy fellow Josef Janning.
 The work in the office is supported by the input and advice of its German council members as well as regular visits of the founding director Mark Leonard.

 The ECFR Berlin regularly organizes events focused on current events in European foreign policy.
 These can be public discussions and conferences as well as workshops and exclusive round tables for high-ranking German and European experts and government representatives.